codecrypto-academy/pfm-web2.5-feb25/README.md

   You should start Requesting Tokens before doing anything else because you will start with no funds.

   For this interactions you must get the addresses from de proyect files: networks/$networkName/$nodeName/address.
 If you prefer, you can use the private key (networks/$networkName/$nodeName/key) of each to import accounts on Metamask(need to config the network you are going to use).
+The current config is set with Bootnode as RPC.

 For any further assistance, refer to the [Next.js Documentation](https://nextjs.org/docs) and [Hyperledger Besu Documentation](https://besu.hyperledger.org).